Titanium vs. Stainless Steel Rings

 “Commercial pure” and “aircraft grade” refer to types of available retail titanium.
 The latter contains some other metals, such as vanadium, chromium, nickel, and aluminum.
 Titanium is a popular and modern choice, as titanium rings hit the market around the 1990s.

-As a result, they embody modernity, taste, and trendiness that remains in style for generations.
+As a result, they embody modernity, taste, and trendiness that remains in style as a wedding band.
 Titanium is approximately three to four times stronger than stainless steel, which means its lifespan over generations is slightly longer.
 However, titanium can scratch, so its care entails routine polishing, or it risks becoming dull and marred.

 Shiny, Happy Stainless Steel

 Stainless steel is virtually scratch-resistant.
-This means you can travel, work, play, or engage in everyday activities while wearing your stainless steel ring without worry.
+This means you can travel, work, play, or engage in everyday activities while wearing stainless steel rings and not worry.
 It also means you are more likely to pass down your stainless steel rings unblemished.

 Stainless steel does have one caveat: It has a tendency to rust when exposed to moist conditions, such as high humidity on an ongoing basis, sweat, and contact with water.
 Working out, swimming, and other water sports may result in stainless steel that looks more brownish than starry.

-Intermittent polishing and upkeep is all you require to maintain the luster and newness of your stainless steel ring.
+Intermittent polishing and upkeep are all that is required to maintain the luster and newness of your stainless steel ring.